-Prior to joining the Jets, Knapp spent three seasons (2018-20) as the quarterbacks coach in Atlanta.
-Over that span, Ryan threw for 13,971 yards, the most in the league, with 87 touchdowns and a 66.9% completion percentage and a 97.7 passer rating.
+Prior to signing onto Saleh's Jets staff on Jan.
+21, Knapp, on his second tour with Atlanta, spent three seasons as the Falcons' quarterbacks coach (2018-20).
+Over that span, Ryan passed for an NFL-high 13,971 yards with 87 touchdowns, 66.9% accuracy and a 97.7 passer rating.

-Knapp began his coaching career at Sacramento State as the running backs coach and spent nine years (1986-94) there, serving as the assistant head coach/offensive coordinator for the final four.
-A former quarterback at Sacramento State, he was in multiple NFL training camps as a player or coaching intern, including Kansas City (1986), the L.A.
-Raiders (1987-90) and San Francisco (1992-94), all while coaching at his alma mater.
+Knapp also coached at his alma mater, Sacramento State for nine seasons, after playing four seasons for the Hornets at QB.
+He was in multiple NFL training camps as a player and a coaching intern, including Kansas City (1986), the L.A.
+Raiders (1987-90) and the 49ers (1992-94), all while coaching at Sac State.

 Atlanta Falcons | 2004-06, '18-20